dev-bootcamp-2019/final-project-elshaek/README.md

 5. Interact with the application at [http://localhost:3000](http://localhost:3000)

 ## User Stories:

-### Organizer
+- Contract owner is also an admin
+- An admin can add another admin
+- Anyone can sign up as a user on the platform
-- The organizer can go to the web app and create a new gathering with the following details: Gathering name, details and purpose of the gathering
+- An organizer can change the name of a gathering
-- The organizer can approve or reject a participant's request to join
+- An organizer can remove a participant from a gathering by the organizer
-- The organizer can archive an event
+- An organizer can delete a previously created gathering

-### Participant
-- A participant can go to the app and see a list of gatherings
+- A user can organize a gathering
-- A participant can click on a gathering to get more details: Purpose of gathering, number of participants who are already part of the gathering
+- A user can become a participant of any gathering unless the gathering is already full
+- A user can organize a maximum of 5 gatherings
-- A participant can request to join the gathering
+- A user can leave a gathering
-- A participant cannot join an archived event